MemoonaTahira/MLZoomcamp2022/Notes/Week_5-flask_and_docker_for_deployment/Setting_up_WSL+Docker.md

    - Hit enter till you reach end of agreement, type *yes*, hit *enter* to keep default installation location, type *yes* to `init conda`

-   - Once done, open another ubuntu tab, and close the first tab for conda to become visible in the terminal.
+   - Once done, open another Ubuntu tab, and close the first tab for conda to become visible in the terminal.
 (Kind of like restarting a computer if we were using a real Ubuntu OS)

    - Create a new conda environment:
    - ![image](https://user-images.githubusercontent.com/41547742/194419793-6605e12c-944f-4867-a511-499eedc650a5.png)